Mankinds' Knowledge Glossary

 Evaluated Criteria

-- Definition: Analysis of traceability and decision data protection in the database
+- Secure Logging DB: Traceability and decision data protection in the database

-- Definition: Analysis of traceability and decision data protection in logs
+- Secure Logging Logs: Traceability and decision data protection in logs

 Traceability Categories